mishadoff/mishadoff.github.io/_drafts/2017-08-29-data-structures.markdown

 Array for data, two indices for head/tail and size.

-Because it's stack data structure we need to implement `offer` and `poll`
+Because it's queue data structure we need to implement `offer` and `poll`

 Adding element is basically writing data to current `tailIndex`, move it no next cell and incrementing the size.